 The company's infrastructure is already showing strain.
 In July, Anthropic imposed new usage limits on Claude Code after power users began running the app "continuously in the background, 24/7."
 The restrictions cap users at 240-480 hours of Sonnet usage weekly and just 24-40 hours of the more powerful Opus model, depending on infrastructure load.

-Patil brings exactly the kind of enterprise-scale experience needs.
-His five years at included architecting payment infrastructure that handles millions of transactions daily without fail.
-Before that, he served as senior VP for cloud infrastructure at and held engineering roles at and - companies that know a thing or two about scaling compute resources.
+Patil brings exactly the kind of enterprise-scale experience Anthropic needs.
+His five years at Stripe included architecting payment infrastructure that handles millions of transactions daily without fail.
+Before that, he served as senior VP for cloud infrastructure at Oracle and held engineering roles at Amazon and Microsoft - companies that know a thing or two about scaling compute resources.